 Even if you don’t go live, several ways to monetize your presence on TikTok exist—in fact, most of the methods mentioned throughout this guide can be applied to regular TikTok content, too.
 Consider affiliate marketing or sponsored posts.
 Even without going live, many brands will pay you to create content featuring their products or services.
 Head to the Creator Marketplace and start exploring collaboration opportunities.

 Beyond those methods, TikTok’s shopping feature, TikTok Shop, allows you to sell your products directly through your videos.
 And if you don’t want TikTok to take huge commissions on each sale?
-Simply use a link in your bio to direct your audience to an external storefront, like Whop, where you can keep 97% of your earnings.
+Simply use a link in your bio to direct your audience to an external storefront, like Whop, where you can keep up to 97% of your earnings.